 Sudden Infant Death Syndrome (SIDS) is the unexplained death of a baby less than one year old.
 Thousands of babies die in the U.S. each year without any apparent reason or warning signs.
 Although there is not a single cause of SIDS, there are many factors that can put a baby at risk for it.
 This project explores many major causes of SIDS and there are many factors that can put a baby at risk for it.
 The project explores three major causes of SIDS: suffocation from an infant rolling over onto its stomach, overheating, and respiratory infection.
 We will also be detecting external sound factors that can lead to SIDS, such as crying and sounds of discomfort.
 Programming for each of these modes will be done on the Arduino IDE software and uploaded to the Circuit Playground: a single board microcontroller containing features such as an accelerometer, a temperature sensor, an alarm, and buttons.
-We will also be creating an application to alert parents if any of these causes are met.
-The app will also include a short quiz to determine any preexisting factors that could put the infant at risk of SIDS.
+An application is also created to alert parents if any of these causes are met.
+The application also includes a short quiz to determine any preexisting factors that could put the infant at risk of SIDS.